 - 1 day in class and online learning

 This course provides the skills and knowledge required to provide a first aid response to infants, children and adults and specifically applies to educators and support staff working within an education and care setting.
 This unit of competency satisfies the requirement set for approved first aid, asthma and anaphylaxis training for child carers and educators.

-Who this course is recommended for:
+Who this course is recommended for

 • Teachers and education support staff who require approved asthma and anaphylaxis training for their work;

 • Child carers; and

 The course includes online learning and 1 day of practical training and assessment.
 Completion of online learning is required prior to arrival at the class.
 Please click on the More Info button below for further details.

 St John WA follows ARC Guideline 10.1 Basic Life Support Training which recommends all those trained in CPR should refresh their CPR skills at least annually.

 Please CLICK HERE to read our Terms and Conditions, Student Support Services and General Information.